 Consider opening an account which offers a reward scheme

 Some savings accounts offer cashback or other rewards for opening them to help you grow your savings.
-Different banks and building societies offer many different reward schemes, shop around to make sure you get a deal and one that fits in with your savings goals.
+Different banks and building societies offer many different reward schemes.
+Shop around to help you get a deal and one that fits in with your savings goals.

 More money tips for teens